 Options are just DTOs (data transfer objects).
 It is that simple! (in modern programming, it is good pratice to make DTOs immutable, though this is currently not supported)

-public required Text { get; set; }
+// Parameterless constructor required!public sealed class MyOptions{public required Text { get; set; }}

 The options are registered to the dependency injection (DI) container on startup.